ahablak/ahablak/_posts/2019-12-18-start-here.markdown

 https://jekyllrb.com/

-Much of this site is covers mycology, the study of fungi.
+Much of this site covers mycology, the study of fungi.
 In this case it focusses mostly on mushrooms, which are more interesting than microscopic and non-<i>basidiomycetes</i> fungi (sorry).

 <img src='https://upload.wikimedia.org/wikipedia/commons/1/16/Mycena_interrupta.jpg' alt= "mycena interrupta">